Behavioral Analysis Unit: History and structure

 The Behavioral Analysis Unit was originally called the Behavioral Science Unit.
-The Behavioral Analysis Unit (BAU) was created in 1985 as part of the National Center for the Analysis of Violent Crime (NCAVC), itself established in 1985.
+The Behavioral Analysis Unit (BAU) was launched in 1972.

-The IOSS (Investigations & Operations Support Section) is a branch of the FBI's overall CIRG Critical Incident Response Group.
-IOSS provides personnel and training to assist in investigations throughout the country, and at US embassies worldwide.
-IOSS supports other CIRG groups within the FBI, FBI Headquarters and Field Offices, FBI legal attaches (at embassies abroad), and all US law enforcement agencies.
-IOSS is divided into two main sections: the National Center for the Analysis of Violent Crime (NCAVC) and the Operations Support Branch (OSB).
+The Investigations & Operations Support Section is a branch of the FBI's overall Critical Incident Response Group.
+It provides personnel and training to assist in investigations throughout the country and at US embassies worldwide.
+It also supports other Critical Incident Response Groups within the FBI, FBI headquarters and field offices, FBI legal attaches (at embassies abroad), and all US law enforcement agencies.
+The section is divided into two main sections: the National Center for the Analysis of Violent Crime and the Operations Support Branch.

-The NCAVC consists of five Behavioral Analysis Units, or "BAU"s:
+The National Center for the Analysis of Violent Crime consists of five Behavioral Analysis Units, or "BAU"s: